TERMS AND CONDITIONS

 20.2 Notice of Baggage Liability Limitations:

 Liability for loss, delay, or damage to baggage is limited, unless a higher value is declared in advance and additional charges are paid.
-For most international travel, including domestic portions of international journeys, the liability limit is approximately US$9.07 per pound or US$20.00 per kg for checked baggage to a maximum limit of 23kg (50lbs) and US$400.00 per passenger for unchecked baggage.
+For most international travel, including domestic portions of international journeys, the liability limit is approximately US$9.07 per pound or US$20.00 per kg for checked baggage to a maximum limit of 23kg (50lbs) and a total liability limit of US$100.00 per passenger for unchecked baggage.